trazz09-max/T/README.md

 # Tesla Stream Hub

-A large-button streaming website designed for use in a Tesla browser while the vehicle is parked.
+A large-button streaming website designed for use in a Tesla browser.

 ## Included